collinli2022/eye_shine/README.md

 IN ORDER FOR THIS TO WORK
 Needs a power source of 5.1volts with 3 amps
 Need that much power for the servos

+# Order
+Camera at middle (white) line at 6.5 inches up
+Servo is to the right (me) or left of camera pointing at me Based on my camera and servo

+	my Right 124 deg (bottom servo); x-axis : 40 pixel my Left 75 deg (bottom servo); x-axis : 550 pixel height 117 deg (top servo); y-axis : 100

 # Other faster ideas